Chiral Higgs Mode in Nematic Superconductors

 {\it Summary.} We have discovered theoretically two characteristic bosonic excitations in nematic SCs: nematicity and chirality modes.
-The mass shift of the chirality mode due to the Fermi surface evolution gives rise to a dynamical {signature to the} instability of the nematic state, which triggers a nematic-to-chiral phase transition.
-We have demonstrated that transverse EM response provides {a} spectroscopy of the bosonic modes, which is a fingerprint of the nematic ground state, as well as competing pairing interactions in nematic SCs. {Long-lived bosonic modes inherent to nematic ground states may be a probe {of the broad} family of nematic superconductors}~\cite{machidaJPSJ18}.
+The Fermi surface evolution softens the mass gap of the chiral Higgs mode, and the mass shift reflects a distance from the nematic-to-chiral transition in low temperatures.
+We have also demonstrated that owing to the selection rule, only EM waves with ${\bm Q}\perp{\bm A}\perp\hat{\bm z}$ can directly couple to the chiral Higgs mode in nematic SCs.
+These results show that a pronounced peak observed in absorption measurements can be a direct probe for the chirality excitation energy from the nematic ground state.

+Low-lying bosons ubiquitously exist in multi-component SCs with unconventional symmetry breaking, and the selection rule for their EM/magnetic responses is based on the generic argument with the particle-hole symmetry and gap/crystalline symmetries.
+Hence, EM response provides a spectroscopy of spontaneously broken symmetries and sub-dominant pairing interactions in the broad family of nematic SCs~\cite{machidaJPSJ18,andersenPRB18,casn3} and unconventional SCs.